 Table 12.
 Shipboard test results for intestinal enterococci.
-The percent of tests with the number of CFU observed per test within 3 ranges.
+The data are presented as the percentage of tests that resulted in living organisms observed within 3 ranges.
 The ranges are: no detection of CFU, less than or equal 33 CFU observed, and equal to or more than 33 but less than 100 CFU.
 Gradient shading represents percentages from 100% (dark blue) to 0% (white).